-The CO2 injection pressure will be monitored on a continuous basis to ensure that injection pressures do not exceed 90% of the fracture pressure of the storage formation per 40 CFR 146.88 (a).
-If injection pressure exceeds 90% of the storage formation fracture pressure, then the injection process will be automatically shut down.
+The CO2 injection pressure will be monitored on a continuous basis at the wellhead to ensure that injection pressures do not exceed 90% of the fracture pressure of the injection zone per 40 CFR 146.88 (a).
+If injection pressure exceeds 90% of the injection zone fracture pressure, then the injection process will be automatically shut down.